 Getting over an EX love addiction takes considerable effort and this is a serious program.
 It’s hard work and there are no gimmicks.
 The twelve steps are key to recovery.
 You may be familiar with the success of traditional 12 step recovery programs related to alcohol and other addictive behaviors.
 To be very clear, we are not going so far as to say ex's themselves are an addiction.
 Rather, we place value in much of the research that explains how our brain chemistry is affected by love and love withdrawal.

 By accepting these steps and incorporating them in our daily lives, we may find a path to peace and sanity.
 We work these steps regardless of how motivated we feel on any given day.
 We have faith that eventually things will fall into place.
 It is important to understand that feeling relief through recovery comes with effort over time.
 It doesn't happen in one moment or one day.
 But we are special people.
 Which is why we’re here.
 We’ve been presented with a unique challenge.
-And we can meet this challenge.
+And we can meet the challenge of EX love addiction.

 Steps are hard work.
 There will be times, when actually putting in the work will seem like a drag.
 But far more often than not, we will find caring, friendship, love, laughter, and so many wonderful rewards for our efforts.